jmdaemon/treeleaves/design/Design.md

 - Subjects: Nouns, specifically nouns that reference a person, place or thing.
 - Characteristics: Adjectives, specifically descriptions of aspects of the subjects.

+- Preliminary Field List: A characteristic of a particular subject
+- Calculated Field List: A field that is calculated as a result from the preliminary field list

 ## Database Analysis

 ### Collection